Qurat5/ITNPA1-Deep-Learning-based-Car-Detection-from-Google-Earth-Images-using-YOLOv7-and-PyTorch/README.md

 ## Results

 The combination of PyTorch and YOLOv7 proved to be highly effective, providing fast and accurate car detection in various scenarios.
 The model exhibited strong performance, balancing inclusiveness and confidence, improving precision with increasing confidence, and demonstrating the trade-off between recall and precision.
 These results highlight the capabilities of the YOLOv7 model in accurately detecting cars.
+All the results can be found in Yolov7/runs/detect folder.

 ## Instructions